Mic92/nixpkgs-review/README.md

 ## Using nixpkgs-review in scripts or other programs

-After building, `nixpkgs-review` will normally start a `nix-shell` with the packages built, to allow for interactive testing.
+After building, `nixpkgs-review` will normally start your `$SHELL` with the built packages on `PATH`, to allow for interactive testing.
 To use `nixpkgs-review` non-interactively in scripts, use the `--no-shell` command, which can allow for batch processing of multiple reviews or use in scripts/bots.

 Example testing multiple unrelated PRs and posting the build results as PR comments for later review: